iamdoublewei/iamdoublewei.github.io/_pages/about.md

 and “Energy-efficient Persistently Secure Block-based Differential Checkpointing for Energy Harvesting Devices”, have been accepted to **ISQED'25**.

+**August 2024**: Successfully defended dissertation proposal and became a Ph.D.
+Candidate.

+**July 2024**: Received NSF ISVLSI Student Travel Grant Award and the Graduate School Professional Development Travel Award.

+**June 2024**: Our paper “Intermittent OTA Code Update Framework for Tiny Energy Harvesting Devices” has been accepted to **TCAD**.

 **May 2024**: Our paper “Energy-aware Incremental OTA Update for Flash-based Batteryless IoT Devices” has been accepted to **ISVLSI'24**.

+**April 2024**: Our paper “Autotile: Autonomous Task-tiling for Deep Inference on Battery-less Embedded System” has been accepted to **GLSVLSI'24**.

+**September 2022**: Our paper “Construction Worker Ergonomic Assessment via LSTM-Based Multi-Task Learning Framework” has been accepted to **CRC'22**.

+**July 2022**: Attended DAC'22 Young Fellow Program.

+**March 2022**: Received the Graduate School Professional Development Travel Award.

+**January 2022**: Our paper “An Intermittent OTA Approach to Update the DL Weights on Energy Harvesting Devices” has been accepted to **ISQED'22**.

+**November 2021**: Attended DAC'21 Young Fellow Program.

+**June 2021**: Our paper “Memory-aware Efficient Deep Learning Mechanism for IoT Devices” has been accepted to **ASAP'21**.

+**December 2020**: Successfully passed the Ph.D. qualifying exam in the Department of Computer Science at UTSA.